Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 The most important part of your restaurant business plan is the financial section.
 We would recommend hiring professional help for this given its importance.

 Hiring a trained accountant will not only help you get your own financial projections and estimates in order but also give you a realistic insight into owning a restaurant.
+You should have some information prepared to make this step easier for the accountant.

 He/she will want to know how many seats your restaurant has, what the check average per table will be, and how many guests you plan on seating per day.